davidcalikes/Marvelous-Matching/docs/README.md

     * The Start Game Modal has a blue textured background to indicate it is informative.

-    * The Start Game Modal contains a distinctive button that will make the modal disappear then fire a function to run the game when when clicked.
+    * The Start Game Modal contains a distinctive button that will make the modal disappear then fire a JavaScript function to run the game when when clicked.

     <br>